 Isabel Bader Centre for the Performing Arts

-We invite suggestions and applications for the position of Inaugural Director for the Isabel Bader Centre for the Performing Arts at Queens University in Kingston, Ontario, scheduled to open in 2014.
+We invite suggestions and applications for the position of Director for the Isabel Bader Centre for the Performing Arts at Queen’s University in Kingston, Ontario, opening September 2014.

 Reporting to the Provost/Vice-Principal (Academic), the Director is responsible for the operations and management of the Isabel Bader Centre for the Performing Arts.

-This new facility, located on Lake Ontario immediately west of the Queen’s University campus, will contain a 560-seat Concert Hall, a flexible Studio Theatre seating up to 100, a 90-seat film screening room, an arts media lab, as well as rehearsal and teaching spaces, offices, and event areas.
+This new facility, located on Lake Ontario immediately west of the Queen’s University campus, l contains a 560-seat Concert Hall, a flexible Studio Theatre seating up to 100, a 90-seat film screening room, an arts media lab, as well as rehearsal and teaching spaces, offices, and event areas.

-The Inaugural Director will be charged with the operation of this centre through excellent management and business accountability while serving the university and community through creative and imaginative collaborations, the programming and marketing of a concert series, and rentals.
+The Director is charged with the operation of this centre through excellent management and business accountability while serving the university and community through creative and imaginative collaborations, the programming and marketing of a concert series, and rentals.
 He/she will supervise facility scheduling, ticketing, external engagement, special events, and regional outreach.

-The new centre is projected as having an annual operating budget of approximately $1 million and an initial staffing complement of a director, an assistant, a technical director, box office and front of house staff, as well as shared services through the university for IT, human resources, maintenance, security, and so forth.
+The new centre has an initial staffing complement of a director, an administrator, a technical director, box office and front of house staff, and many student interns, as well as shared services through the university for IT, human resources, maintenance, security, and so forth.

 On the shores of Lake Ontario, at one of Ontario’s oldest heritage sites, the Isabel Bader Centre is a bold vision of an arts campus where student and community performance, education, creativity, and training blend to give rise to an inspirational cultural presence.
-Not only providing urgently needed recital, theatre, screening, and rehearsal spaces to arts faculties at Queens, this project will promote interaction and collaboration with artists and audiences in the Kingston region, located next to the newly renovated Tett Centre for Creativity.
+Not only providing urgently needed recital, theatre, screening, and rehearsal spaces to arts faculties at Queen’s, this project, through its location next to the newly renovated Tett Centre for Creativity, will also promote interaction and collaboration with artists and audiences in the Kingston region.

 Designed by Snohetta/ema Architects (who designed the prize-winning Oslo Opera House) with Arup Acoustics and Theatre Projects Consultants, the Isabel Bader Centre has been funded by the Canadian Government, the Province of Ontario, the City of Kingston, and Drs.
 Alfred and Isabel Bader, as well as other generous donors.